Think Deeply

 1. Know where you started

-The first outcome is that you end up abandoning your faith altogether, but find another faith that you can embrace as your own.
-This is a good thing, since we need to believe in something in life.
+The first possibility is that you end up abandoning your faith altogether.
+You may find a more original faith.
+This is a good thing, as long as you have something to believe in.

 The second outcome is that you will come back to your original root, but this time you will know why you are there.
 This is also good.
 It is better to believe with understanding than without.

-All the breakthroughs in history were made by those who challenged existing theories, came up with new hypotheses and tested them.
-Galileo was branded a heretic for saying the earth orbited round the sun.
-Marconi was thrown into a mental asylum for suggesting that radio signals could be sent through air.
+All breakthroughs in history were made by those who challenged existing theories, and paid dearly for daring to think deeply for themselves.
+Galileo was branded a heretic for claiming the earth orbited round the sun.
+Marconi was almost thrown into a mental asylum for suggesting that radio signals could be sent through air.
 Oh, and of course, Jesus was crucified.

 Exercising your freedom to think for yourself will usually come with censure from others.
 I’m not saying that if others disapprove, it means you are right.
 Sometimes it just means you’re being stupid.
-I’m merely suggesting that you cannot have freedom of thought unless you are willing to put up with some degree of criticism.
+I’m merely suggesting that you cannot have freedom of thought unless you are willing to put up with criticism from well-meaning people.

 Learning to ask “What if…” questions is a good place to start.
 For example, “What if the Church is wrong and Jesus would approve of abortion after all if he was alive today?”
 Test the limit.
 See if the new position makes sense.
 The sign of a great mind is the ability to hold two opposing thoughts at the same time without the need to immediately discard one of them.
 Consider the alternatives.